bagrinsergiu/BitBlox-KB/publishing/publishing-on-facebook-tab/index.rst

 		|bitblox-click-facebook|

-3. Select the preferred page from the drop-down menu
+3. Select the preferred page from the drop-down menu.
+Click **Add Page Tab**

     class:: screenshot

 		|bitblox-choose-your-page|

+4. Your Landing Page will be automatically published in your Facebook Tabs

 Getting more help
 ------